syracard/kingdom-of-vallonde/Main Folder/Modules/The Tomb of the Lizard King/Lizard King Notes.md

 4. The brigands usually strike at night.
 During their night raids, they have carried off many villagers as prisoners: men, women, and children.
 5. Most people flee in panic when the brigands attack.
 6. There have been other strange things going on, about which it is best not to talk.
 If pressed, Busby will admit to seeing a large, strangely-shaped beast plying over the village at night.
 There have been tales among some of the villagers about the lizardfolk returning to their old lands in the Great Southern Swamp.
 7. He is the last inhabitant of the village, and he is leaving as soon as his packing is finished.
-His family and hired hands have already left, heading south toward [[Dragon Canyon]] where they have relatives.
+His family and hired hands have already left, heading south toward [[Dragon Canyon (DM)]] where they have relatives.
 8. There is one old man who lives in a hut by the edge of the Great Southern Swamp.
 This old man will not leave, but everyone knows that he is hopelessly insane.

 Nothing the party says or does will persuade Busby to stay or to offer the party any further assistance.